hobnobpirate/venominator/README.md

 docker build --rm -f "Dockerfile" -t venominator:latest .
 ```

-This will download the Kali docker image and install all necessary requirements (metasploit and Python3).
+This will download the Metasploit Framework Docker image and install venominator in it.
 Once you've built the container, you can run *venominator* by running the container with:

 ```bash